trat944/BlendBeyond/README.md

 - **Matched Users Controller**: Created a controller to filter and identify mutual likes, leveraging the many-to-many relationships to display matched users.

 - **Logout and Delete Buttons**: Added functionality for users to log out and delete their accounts.
 The delete controller ensures all likes/dislikes and pictures from Cloudinary are removed, maintaining data cleanliness.

+- **Chat Between Users**: Implemented chat functionality between users, allowing them to communicate directly within the app.
+Messages and conversations are stored in the database and are related to the users, ensuring data consistency.
+Delete onCascade is utilized to remove all associated messages and conversations when a user is deleted, ensuring data integrity..

 ## 💻 **Technologies Used**